turingschool/front-end-curriculum/projects/capstone.md

 * Initialize your repositories (don't write any code just yet!)
 * Set up your scrum board and connect them to your repositories (you can have multiple repositories connected to a single Waffle board)
 * Each student create your goal for something you would like to learn about the other stack (BE student creates learning goal for something about the FE, and vice versa)
-* Normalize on git workflow (we recommend using a "rebase" workflow, as opposed to "merge", as it is most common on the job)
+* Normalize on git workflow (we recommend using a "rebase" workflow, as opposed to "merge", as it is most common on the job) - use a PR template
-* Determine MVP (knowing it could change as capstone continues)
+* Determine MVP (knowing it could change as the project continues)
 * Create user stories
 * Create wireframes
 * Construct schema design